KaspaHub/directory/README.md

 ## Example how users.js is used for Kaspa Hub Donation Pages
 https://kaspahub.org/donations/?handle=KaspaHub

-## Contribute
+# Additions, Contributions, and Contributor Applications
-Fork → add or update entries → submit a pull request.
+- Send us a DM on X: [https://x.com/KaspaHub](https://x.com/KaspaHub)
-To join as a collaborator, please reach out on X: [@KaspaHub](https://x.com/KaspaHub)
+- Or fork this repository → add or update entries → submit a pull request.